isomerpages/moe-peihwasec/_uniquely-pei-hwa/Direct School Admission/Robotics (Programming) DSA.md

 <h6 style="color:#0B6623;font-family:sans-serif;font-weight:bold;margin-top:30px;"><strong style="font-family:sans-serif;font-size:17px;color:#0B6623;">FAQs</strong></h6>

-<p style="font-size:14.5px; line-height:2;font-family:sans-serif;"><strong style="font-family:sans-serif;">1.
+<p style="font-size:14.5px;line-height:2;margin-top:5px;margin-bottom:0;font-family:sans-serif;"><strong style="font-family:sans-serif;">1.
 How many places can Pei Hwa Secondary offer in DSA Exercise?</strong></p>
-<p style="font-size:14.5px; line-height:2;font-family:sans-serif;margin-top:-5px;">All secondary schools can admit&nbsp;<strong style="font-family:sans-serif;">up to 20%&nbsp;</strong>of their S1 non-Integrated Programme (non-IP) intake via the DSA-Sec.</p>
+<p style="font-size:14.5px; line-height:2;font-family:sans-serif;margin-top:0px;">All secondary schools can admit&nbsp;<strong style="font-family:sans-serif;">up to 20%&nbsp;</strong>of their S1 non-Integrated Programme (non-IP) intake via the DSA-Sec.</p>

-<p style="font-size:14.5px; line-height:2;font-family:sans-serif;"><strong style="font-family:sans-serif;">2.
+<p style="font-size:14.5px;line-height:2;margin-top:5px;margin-bottom:0;font-family:sans-serif;"><strong style="font-family:sans-serif;">2.
 Can my child take part in the DSA exercise if he/she is currently not studying in any of the MOE schools?</strong></p>
-<p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:sans-serif;">Other applicants not studying in MOE mainstream primary schools will need to apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal.
+<p style="margin-top:0px;font-size:14.5px; line-height:2;font-family:sans-serif;">Other applicants not studying in MOE mainstream primary schools will need to apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal.
 Please refer to the MOE website at: <a href="https://go.gov.sg/nmsdsa-sec-application" style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;">https://go.gov.sg/nmsdsa-sec-application</a></p>

-<p style="font-size:14.5px; line-height:2;font-family:sans-serif;"><strong style="font-family:sans-serif;">3.
-Will my child be part of the Robotics CCA if he is successful in the DSA application?</strong></p><p style="font-size:14.5px; line-height:2;font-family:sans-serif;margin-top:-5px;"></p><p style="font-size:14.5px; line-height:2;font-family:sans-serif;margin-top:-5px;">Your child will be automatically channelled into Robotics Club as his/her CCA through the DSA Exercise.
+<p style="font-size:14.5px;line-height:2;margin-top:5px;margin-bottom:0;font-family:sans-serif;"><strong style="font-family:sans-serif;">3.
+Will my child be part of the Robotics CCA if he is successful in the DSA application?</strong></p>
+<p style="font-size:14.5px; line-height:2;font-family:sans-serif;margin-top:0px;">Your child will be automatically channelled into Robotics Club as his/her CCA through the DSA Exercise.
 Hence, your child will not be involved in the CCA Selection Process during the CCA orientation week.</p>

-<p style="font-size:14.5px; line-height:2;font-family:sans-serif;"><strong style="font-family:sans-serif;">4.
+<p style="font-size:14.5px;line-height:2;margin-top:5px;margin-bottom:0;font-family:sans-serif;"><strong style="font-family:sans-serif;">4.
 Can my child/ward apply for transfer after getting a confirmed place?</strong></p>
-<p style="font-size:14.5px; line-height:2;font-family:sans-serif;margin-top:-5px;">Successful DSA –Sec students are<strong style="font-family:sans-serif;"> NOT</strong> allowed to transfer to another school after the release of the PSLE results.
+<p style="font-size:14.5px; line-height:2;font-family:sans-serif;margin-top:0px;">Successful DSA –Sec students are<strong style="font-family:sans-serif;"> NOT</strong> allowed to transfer to another school after the release of the PSLE results.
 They are expected to honour the commitment to the posted DSA schools for the duration of the programme they are admitted to.</p>

-<p style="margin-top:15px;font-size:14.5px; line-height:2;font-family:sans-serif;"><strong style="font-family:sans-serif;">More FAQ found on&nbsp;</strong><a href="http://www.moe.gov.sg/education/admissions/dsa-sec/faqs/" style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;"><strong style="font-family:sans-serif;">http://www.moe.gov.sg/education/admissions/dsa-sec/faqs/</strong></a></p>
+<p style="font-size:14.5px;line-height:2;margin-top:5px;margin-bottom:0;font-family:sans-serif;"><strong style="font-family:sans-serif;">More FAQ found on&nbsp;</strong><a href="http://www.moe.gov.sg/education/admissions/dsa-sec/faqs/" style="font-size:14.5px; line-height:1.5;font-family:sans-serif;font-weight:bold;text-decoration: none;">http://www.moe.gov.sg/education/admissions/dsa-sec/faqs/</a></p>